zengm-games/json-web-streams/README.md

 `path` is the JSONPath query (from the `jsonPaths` parameter of `JSONParseStream`) that matched `value`.

 If you only have one JSONPath query, you can ignore `path`.
-But if you have more than one, `path` may be helpful when processing stream output to distinguish between object types.
+But if you have more than one, `path` may be helpful when processing stream output to distinguish between different types of values.
 For example:

 ```ts
 // readableStream emits { "foo": [1, 2], "bar": ["a", "b", "c"] }